-Addressing the emergency shelter and transitional housing needs of homeless persons
+Addressing the emergency shelter and transitional housing needs of homeless persons.

-The CE system ensures that homeless households residing in shelters are referred to appropriate interventions.
-Coordination with shelters will continue as common assessment tools and processes are implemented and streamlined to ensure more equitable and efficient access to housing and services by shelter residents.
-For the past 5 years a CE Navigator has been assigned to conduct intake and assessments at the largest single adult men's shelter programs in the County.
+Coordinated Entry Navigators engage with homeless individuals and households residing in shelters to facilitate referrals to appropriate housing interventions.
+Coordination with shelters ensures equitable and efficient access to housing and services by shelter residents.
+A CE Navigator has been assigned to conduct intakes and assessments at the largest single adult men's shelter programs in the County.
 The County has also invested in Rapid Rehousing (RRH) at three shelters which are operated by RRH staff for the benefit of shelter residents exclusively.
 These shelters also increase system efficiencies by creating pathways to permanent housing, and thus increasing shelter capacity.

-Shelters will continue to be provided with more opportunities to assist rapid rehousing services for shelter residents.
-State and local funds are being prioritized for these interventions and shelter agencies, including shelters that serve families with children and households experiencing domestic violence.
-County staff provide shelters with the technical support needed to understand how to rapidly rehouse households from the homeless system.
-The County also continues to invest in developing more supported employment opportunities for households with higher service needs, including those who have been unemployed long-term through fostering collaborative partnerships that include mainstream employment services providers.
+Shelters are provided with rapid rehousing services for shelter residents.
+State and local funds are prioritized for these interventions and shelter agencies, including shelters that serve families with children and households experiencing domestic violence.
+County staff provide shelters with technical support when needed to rapidly rehouse households from the homeless system.
+The County also invests in supported employment opportunities for households with higher service needs, including those who have been unemployed long-term through fostering collaborative partnerships that include mainstream employment services providers.

-There are 801 total year-round beds of emergency shelter and transitional housing reported in the 2023 Housing Inventory Chart.
-The inventory of emergency shelter includes facilities for families, single men, and single women as well as emergency motel vouchers and emergency shelter and services for households experiencing domestic violence.
-Shelter providers have identified permanent housing as the appropriate intervention for the vast majority of homeless households, so individuals and families applying to shelter are connected with the coordinated entry system so that they can be placed in permanent housing as quickly as possible.
-There were 3,512 year-round beds of permanent housing available in 2023, including 1,854 permanent supportive housing beds, 710 rapid rehousing beds, and 931 other permanent housing beds.
+There are 546 total year-round beds of emergency shelter and transitional housing reported in the 2024 Housing Inventory Chart.
+The inventory of emergency shelters includes facilities for youth and young adults, families, single men, and single women.
+There are also emergency motel vouchers and emergency shelter and services for households experiencing domestic violence.
+Shelter providers have identified permanent housing as the appropriate intervention for most homeless households, so individuals and families applying to shelter are enrolled in the coordinated entry system so that they can be placed in permanent housing as quickly as possible.
+There were 2,925 year-round beds of permanent housing available in 2024, including 1,483 permanent supportive housing beds, 766 rapid rehousing beds, and 676 other permanent housing beds.